MicrosoftDocs/microsoft-salescopilot-docs/articles/save-ai-notes-crm.md

        > If you're using Salesforce as your CRM, the **Description** field of the **Event** object does not support HTML formatting.
 Therefore, the AI-generated meeting notes are saved as plain text in the **Description** field.
    - **Save to specified record**: This option allows you to select a specific record and its field in CRM where the AI-generated meeting notes will be saved.
 You can choose from a list of available records in your CRM system.
 After you select this option, perform the following steps:
         > [!NOTE]
-        > Do not select the appointment record type when adding a record.
-To save AI-generated meeting notes to an appointment, use the **Save to appointment description field by default** option instead.
+        > Saving AI-generated meeting notes to any field other than the appointment description field is not supported.
+To save meeting notes to an appointment, use the **Save to appointment description field by default** option instead.
      1. Select **Add record**.
      1. In the **Add a record type** window, select the record type from the list of available records or search for a specific record type using the search bar.
      1. Select **Next**.